Illustration of laptop with envelop on it next to a globe

 If you have professional work experience, your resume should highlight a few key themes:

-• How your work has impacted your team or organization in a quantifiable way
+• How has your work impacted your team or organization in a quantifiable way

-• How you have taken on a leadership role in a professional environment
+• How have you taken on a leadership role in a professional environment

-• How your professional experience will be an asset to your peers in the program
+• How will your professional experience be an asset to your peers in the program

 If you have no or little formal work experience, your resume should showcase relevant skills and interests: